 Mar 08 06:57:41 srv.xsystem.dev systemd: nginx.service failed.

-We understand, however, that access to the service "nginx" is blocking operations on CentOS 7.
+However, we understand that access to the "nginx" service that performs operations on CentOS 7 is blocked.

 Security-Enhanced Linux (SELinux) is a module that most often comes with the installation of CentOS 7 or other Linux distributions.
 This module offers multiple control tools and control access at the server level, being a good guard when it comes to security and integrity.
 However, may limit the privileges of important services and applications, installed on the system.

 The simple solution to the above problem is to disable SELinux.

 1. First of all, check if this module is enabled on the system by executing the command “sestatus”.

 SELinuxfs mount: /sys/fs/selinux

 SELinux root directory: /etc/selinux